I have been cooking for years and hosted a cooking podcast called "Kinds of Cooking." I love baking bread and cooking just about anything.

 I always like to show a quick overview of what I am working with.
-I have noticed that with noodles many people have the same fears as they have when considering baking bread.
-It seems like too much trouble and you are trying to overcome huge odds to make it work.
-It's just not so.
-See the picture below and you'll see everything we'll be working with.
+I have noticed that with noodles, many people have the same fears as they have when considering baking bread.
+It seems like too much trouble, and you are trying to overcome huge odds to make it work.
+That's just not so.
+See the picture below, and you'll see everything we'll be working with.

 Bread flour, sodium bicarbonate (explanation later), and water.
-You've got a bowl, cutting board, a knife and wooden spoon.
+You've got a bowl, cutting board, knife, and wooden spoon.
 I will use a pasta cutter, but it is not required.

 And that's it.
-Once you you make your own noodles you will never want store bought again.
+Once you make your own noodles, you will never want store-bought again.
 Is that to say I never buy noodles at the store?
-No. I am human and sometimes I just don't have the desire to make my own noodles.
+No. I am human, and sometimes I just don't have the desire to make my own noodles.
 But there is always a longing and a wish that I had taken the time to do it right.

 First is the bread flour.
 Why?
-Why not just use all purpose flour?
+Why not just use all-purpose flour?
 Well, you can.
-However, I always have an abundant supply of bread flour for making sourdough and it work great here because you want a higher gluten flour to mix with.
-I have seen a lot of recipes say to use all purpose flour and add wheat gluten to get the right mix, but that seems like too many steps to me, especially considering the above mentioned supply of bread flour.
+However, I always have an abundant supply of bread flour for making sourdough, and it works great here because you want a higher-gluten flour to mix with.
+I have seen a lot of recipes say to use all-purpose flour and add wheat gluten to get the right mix, but that seems like too many steps to me, especially considering the above-mentioned supply of bread flour.
 Can you do it the other way?
 Of course!
-But I never have so you will have to find another recipe for that.
+But I never have, so you will have to find another recipe for that.

 Second, the sodium bicarbonate.
 To start, why?
 Well, it gives the noodles a more elastic texture, a much better "bite" for a noodle in your ramen.
-I have made noodles before without this and it just isn't the same.
+I have made noodles before without this, and it just isn't the same.
 It also gives your noodles the traditional yellowish coloring that you expect to see in your ramen.
-The next step I guess would be where.
+The next step, I guess, would be where.
 Honestly, you won't find this in your regular supermarket.
-You will need to visit and asian market.
-Come prepared with a picture too, because when I asked where it would be the cashier couldn't help me, but when I showed the picture they knew exactly where it was.
+You will need to visit an Asian market.
+Come prepared with a picture too, because when I asked where it would be, the cashier couldn't help me, but when I showed the picture, they knew exactly where it was.

-You don't need to use the sodium bicarbonate, but if you are going for authentic ramen noodles, you are going to want to pick this up.
-You don't use much so a little will take you a long way!
+You don't need to use sodium bicarbonate, but if you are going for authentic ramen noodles, you are going to want to pick this up.
+You don't use much, so a little will take you a long way!

 With that out of the way, let's combine everything!

-Add to your bowl 2 cups bread flour, 1/2 cup warm water, and 1 heaping tsp of the sodium bicarbonate (to me this means I let it spill over just a bit).
+Add to your bowl 2 cups bread flour, 1/2 cup warm water, and 1 heaping tsp of sodium bicarbonate (to me, this means I let it spill over just a bit).
 Start stirring!

-Just as using a mixer will make you life easier in this recipe, the pasta roller is the same.
+Just as using a mixer will make your life easier in this recipe, the pasta roller is the same.
 Don't worry about not having it.
-None of this will prevent you form delicious noodles.
+None of this will prevent you from delicious noodles.

-Spend a day making noodles and you'll never be without!
+Spend a day making noodles and you'll never be without them!

 You are probably thinking that this is too easy, there must be more steps, but this is it!
 This recipe is so easy that even a novice could complete it.
 Noodles only seem daunting but when you actually make them you find out how easy it really is.